srlinuxeurope/DCFPartnerHackathon/srl-generic-lab/README.md

 - `info network-instance default`

 And from the state datastore:
 - `info from state interface ethernet-1/31 subinterface 1 statistics`
 - `info from state network-instance default protocols bgp neighbor * received-messages`

 The output can be retrieved in different formats:

 As JSON:
+- `info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as json`

+As Table:
- - 'info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as json'
+- `info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table`

-info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table
+These commands can be associated to CLI Aliases -`environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table"`
+-`mybgp`

-environment alias mybgp "info from state network-instance default protocols bgp neighbor * | filter fields admin-state session-state | as table" environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"
+These alias can receive inputs so that the neighbor can be dynamiclly selected (dynamic aliases) -`environment alias mybgp "info from state network-instance default protocols bgp neighbor {} | filter fields admin-state session-state | as table"`
+-`mybgp mybgp 10.0.0.5`